North Little Rock police yet to ID suspect in post-graduation shooting

 North Little Rock police on Wednesday afternoon offered a few more details on the shots reported near Simmons Bank Arena on Tuesday night following the North Little Rock High School graduation.

-Officers responded to the shots around 9:15 p.m., a Wednesday news release stated.
+Officers responded to the shots around 9:15 p.m., according to a news release Wednesday.
 Shortly before the shots, police had been alerted to a possible disturbance with a weapon near the intersection of Riverfront Drive and Olive Street, about a block south of the stadium.

 The shots were reportedly fired around the same time officers arrived on the scene, but police had yet to identify who fired them.